-- Let her sleep!
 During those first few weeks (or months… or years…) a new parent is lacking sleep in a major way.
 If you can offer to come over and watch the baby for a few hours and let momma nap, you’ll be a hero!
 Sleep deprivation can really wear a new mom out.
-For military wives here in the DC area whose husbands are deployed, you can request or be nominated to receive free overnight newborn care through Mission Sleep!

 Take Them A Meal

-- Find interesting or funny podcasts for her on topics that she’s interested in.
+Suggest some podcasts for her on topics that she’s interested in.
 As a new mom, you spend many hours sitting and feeding a newborn.
-It’s nice during that time to be able to do something engaging.
 I was never able to concentrate enough to read a book while nursing (I’m not that coordinated and the baby would always move a lot), and watching movies or shows got old really quick.
 I found podcasts to be more interesting (and felt like a better use of my “down” time).

-- Make a fun DIY craft or new mom gift.
 Check out my Pinterest Board “New Momma” for some of my favorite finds.
 You can create some great personalized gifts on a tight budget.
 Plus a handmade gift is so uncommon these days; it’s sure to have even more meaning.

-Remember, your time and effort (not just gifts) mean so much to a new mom!
-No need to spend a lot of money on expensive specialty baby gifts or spa days for a new mom (although those can be nice)… it’s often the simple and inexpensive gestures that can mean the most to a new mom.
-And be sure to share your own time-saving and money-saving tips with new moms; those are invaluable items and life skills that will help her out in the long-haul.
+Remember, your time and effort (not just physical gifts) mean so much to a new mom!
+No need to spend a lot of money on expensive specialty baby gifts or spa days for a new mom (although those can be nice too)… it’s often the simple and inexpensive gestures that can mean the most to a new mom.
+These gifts of service can show your love and support in incredible ways.